unixwzrd/unixwzrd.github.io/html/about/resume.md

 - Led the development of a distributed computing environment at Merrill Lynch, transitioning key financial systems from mainframes to Unix-based systems, which enhanced processing efficiency and data integrity across global operations.

 #### Unix and Oracle Implementations
-- Extensive work with Solaris, SunOS 4.0, Oracle, and Sybase, contributing to the advancement of enterprise-level computing.
+- Worked extensively with SunOS 4.0 and early versions of Oracle and Sybase, contributing to the advancement of enterprise-level computing during a transformative period in the IT industry.
+- Developed a comprehensive options allocation model at Salomon Brothers, integrating data from various systems to ensure regulatory compliance for futures traders, significantly improving operational accuracy.
 #### AI & Modular Systems Development
 - Currently developing modular AI systems on macOS, using Pydantic, FastAPI, and object-oriented Python.
 Focused on decoupling system components to enable communication via message queues (pub-sub architecture), allowing flexible, scalable configurations across multiple hardware environments.
 - Integrating RouteL LLM into the modular AI architecture.

 #### Leadership in IT Communities
-- Co-founded the New York Systems Administrators group and the Tokyo OpenSolaris Users Group, fostering knowledge sharing and collaboration among professionals in the Unix and Linux communities.
+- Involved with the formation of The New York Systems Administrators group and the Tokyo OpenSolaris Users Group, fostering knowledge sharing and collaboration among professionals in the Unix and Linux communities.
 - Actively contributed to the growth of the Tokyo Linux Users Group, promoting open-source solutions and community-driven development in Japan.

 ### Experience